 Based on interviews with female managers, and featuring helpful charts and lists, Swim with the Dolphins is an intelligent blueprint for managerial achievement written by Connie Glaser and Barbara Steinberg Smalley.
 It presents new techniques for success in corporate America that rely on traditional “feminine” strengths–nurturing, caring, motivating, and other characteristics that empower managers and help employees thrive.

-10: Lead Like A Woman: Your Essential Guide for True Confidence, Career Clarity, Vibrant Wellbeing and Leadership Success
+10: Lead Like A Woman: Your Essential Guide for True Confidence, Career Clarity, Vibrant Wellbeing, and Leadership Success

 Lead Like A Woman guides women to see more of who they really are, and get more of what they truly want.
-Based on the award-winning leadership development program, this journey uncovers the stories that hold women back, and gives them the evidence-based roadmap to create the career and life they long for.
+Based on the award-winning leadership development program, this journey uncovers the stories that hold women back and gives them the evidence-based roadmap to create the career and life they long for.
 From seeking more confidence to building a personal brand, leveraging mentors and sponsors, and creating vibrant wellbeing, this book is the permission slip women have been waiting for.

 Brilliantly researched and passionately written by Michelle McQuaid and Megan Dalla-Camina this book is packed with coaching playsheets to enable action.
-Lead Like A Woman is the guidebook that will create both a personal and workplace revolution in how women live and lead.
+Lead Like A Woman is a guidebook that will create both a personal and workplace revolution in how women live and lead.

 11: Resilience: Navigating Life, Loss, and the Road to Success